VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/run_single_pulse/README.md

 ### Overview
 Operates SpikeSafe as pulsed current source outputting a single pulse with user-specified output current and Pulse On Time.
 Pulses are outputted when the "Output Trigger" SCPI command is received.

 A channel that is operating in Single Pulse mode can output as many pulses as specified while enabled.
 A pulse will only be outputted if the command is received after the previous pulse is complete.
+When a channel is enabled but no pulse is outputting, the user is able to change the Set Current.

 ### Key Settings
-- **Set Current:** 100mA
+- **Set Current:** 100mA initially.
+After pulses have been outputted, the Set Current is changed to 200mA while the channels are enabled.
 - **Compliance Voltage:** 20V
 - **On Time:** 1ms

 ### Current Output
-When running this sequence, one can expect to see the following pulse output.
+When running this sequence, one can expect to see the following pulse output when running with a Set Current of 100mA.
 This image was acquired by measuring output current using a TCPA300 Current Probe into a MDO3024 Mixed Domain Oscilloscope

 ![](Single_Pulse_Shape.png)